quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

                 ...
 ```

 The Layer0 configuration referencing the AWS DynamoDB configuration `table_name = "${aws_DynamoDB_table.guestbook.name}"`, infers an implicit dependency.
-Before Terraform creates the infrastructre, it will use this information to order the resources created and also create resources in parallel where there are no dependencies.
+Before Terraform creates the infrastructure, it will use this information to order the resources created and create resources in parallel where there are no dependencies.
 In this example, the AWS DynamoDB table will be created before the Layer0 deploy.
 See [Terraform Dependencies](https://www.terraform.io/intro/getting-started/dependencies.html) for more information.

 ## Part 4: Scaling a Layer0 Service
 The workflow to make changes to your infrastructure generally involves updating your Terraform configuration file followed by a `terraform plan` and `terraform apply`.

 ### Update the Terraform configuration
-Open the file `layer0.tf` in a text editor and make the change to add a `scale` property with a value of `3` to the `layer0_service` section.
-For more information about the `scale` property, see [Layer0 Terraform Plugin](http://layer0.ims.io/reference/terraform-plugin/#service) documenation.
-The end result should look like the below:
+Open the file `main.tf` in a text editor and make the change to add a `scale` property with a value of `3` to the `layer0_service` section.
+For more information about the `scale` property, see [Layer0 Terraform Plugin](http://layer0.ims.io/reference/terraform-plugin/#service) documentation.
+The result should look like the below:

-layer0.tf
+example-1/modules/guestbook_service/main.tf

 ```
 # Create a service named "guestbook"